Grêmio de Esportes Maringá

-Grêmio de Esportes Maringá is a Brazilian soccer club from the city of Maringá, in Paraná state.
+Grêmio de Esportes Maringá is a Brazilian football club from the city of Maringá, in Paraná state.

 History

 Grêmio Maringá is a traditional club from the city of Maringá.
 The club has won three times state champion (1963, 1964 and 1977) and they were four times runner-up (1965, 1967, 1981 and 2002).
 The club has played four times the 1st division of the Brazilian Championship and several times the 1st division of Paraná.
 They were deactivated in 2004 after being relegated to Campeonato Paranaense Second Level and returned to its activities in 2010.
-They are currently in the 2nd Division of the Campeonato Paranaense and have their games in Willie Davids Stadium, which currently has capacity for 21,600 fans.
+They are currently in the 2nd Division of the Campeonato Paranaense and have their games in Willie Davids Stadium, which currently has capacity for 14,995 fans.

 The start

 In 1961, Maringá sportsmen gathered at the initiative of founding a football team.
 Thus, on July 7 was born the Grêmio de Esportes Maringá.
 The club would use the black and white on their uniform.
 His debut in the state occurs in the following year.
 Becomes three-time champion of the Interior in 1963, 1964 and 1965, and Paranaense champion in 1963 and 1964.
 In 1969, the club took the Tournament of Champions of the CBD, and assured its spot in the Copa Libertadores in 1970, but Brazil has decided not to take any representative for the competition, making the Guild failed to play their unique liberators in history.

 In 1971, the Willie Davids Stadium was built, nicknamed at the time as Stadium of Araucaria, the time came to have the stadium seats 35,000 fans.
 By improving the comfort and the introduction of chairs, the capacity was reduced to 21,600.

 In 1977, the club became State Champion for the 3rd time in its history, and in 1981 was runner-up.
 After these good campaigns, the club made just regular campaigns in subsequent years.

 In 1998, became vice-champion of Paraná Cup, losing the final to Clube Atlético Paranaense.
+The club won said tournament in 1999, beating Londrina Esporte Clube in the final.

 In 2002, without the presence of the three top Paraná state clubs (Clube Atlético Paranaense, Coritiba Foot Ball Club, and Paraná Clube), Grêmio Maringá made a good campaign and managed to be runner-up in the state championship, losing the title to Iraty.
 Two years later, the club was relegated to the 2nd division of Paraná but announced that it would not compete in 2005.
 For this reason, the team closed its doors until 2010, when the new president, Aurélio Almeida, announced that the club would become active again.

-Derbies
+After that changed again the clubs' owner and in 2022 won the Campeonato Paranaense Série Bronze, the 3rd tier of Paraná's football.
+Since 2023 Grêmio Maringá is playing Campeonato Paranaense Série Prata, the 2nd tier of Paraná's football.